dgaydukov/cert-ocpjp11/files/ocpjp11.md

 pool-1-thread-3: done
 pool-1-thread-1: done
 ```

-You can also implement your own synchronizer logic usein `AtomicInteger` and round-robin design
+You can also implement your own synchronizer logic using `AtomicInteger` and round-robin design
 ```java
 import java.util.LinkedList;
 import java.util.Queue;